Menu

 The NHS recommends that your child has a flu vaccination every year.

-If you want more information about flu vaccination for children, please contact the immunisation team, or visit phw.nhs.wales/fluvaccine or click on the PDF attachments.
+For more information visit phw.nhs.wales/fluvaccine or click on the PDF attachments.

 Flu Animation Film for Primary School Children